MillerLabFTW/ShopBot-PDMS-Printer/Cura Profile and Gcode Munging/Notes.md

 Gcode is generated using the Cura machine profile.
 Crucially, you need to select "Only follow mesh surface" under expert options in Cura so you only get single-layer walls in your gcode.

-The same effect can be achieved in Slic3r by setting zero vertical shells and zero top and bottom layers.
+The same effect can be achieved in Slic3r by setting zero top and bottom layers, zero infill, and 1 vertical shell.

 Note that depending on what needle you use on your syringe (we use [Nordson precision tips] (http://www.nordson.com/en/divisions/efd/products/dispense-tips/general-purpose-tips)), and what pressure you print at, the nozzle diameter will need to be changed.
 Our printing profile is based on printing with a 20GA 0.5" needle.